actuallymentor/rocketeer/README.md

 - [View your Rocketeer portfolio here]( https://mint.rocketeer.fans/#/portfolio )
 - [Set your Rocketpool node avatar here]( https://mint.rocketeer.fans/#/avatar )

+Do you want to contribute to this project?
+Read `CONTRIBUTING.md`.

 ## Rocketeer components

 The Rocketeer project consists out of a Solidity `ERC721` contract and a number of `web2` interfaces.